Stay tuned for 2020/21 offerings or check out our Intro to Mountaineering Course.

 For full details on the Canmore Clubhouse accommodation click here.

 Charles Gerrard, splitboard enthusiast and manufacturer, helped develop and now runs our splitboard specific courses.
 You can read all about Chucky in this recent ACC blog post.
-Our women's-only edition of the camp, you can expect to be guided by an all-female guiding team.

 We want to provide the best possible learning experience and give you maximum opportunity to ask questions.
 So participant-to-guide ratios will be kept below a maximum of 8:1.